Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75

 Among baseball’s worst teams from their expansion season in 1962, the Mets lost more than 100 games in five of their first six seasons and had never won more than 73 in any of their first seven years.
 With cherished Brooklyn Dodgers star Gil Hodges as their manager, a young corps of pitchers led by Seaver, Jerry Koosman, Gary Gentry and a still-wild Nolan Ryan, and an offence that included Cleon Jones and Tommie Agee, the Mets overtook the Chicago Cubs to win the NL East with a 100-62 record in 1969.

+"I may have been paid before, but that’s when I really became a professional,” he said.

-Perhaps his most memorable moment on the mound was at Shea Stadium on July 9, 1969, when he retired his first 25 batters against the Chicago Cubs.
-Pinch-hitter Jimmy Qualls looped a one-out single to left-centre in the ninth inning before Seaver retired Willie Smith on a foulout and Don Kessinger on a flyout.
+Perhaps Seaver's most memorable performance on the mound came at Shea Stadium on July 9, 1969, when he retired his first 25 batters against the Chicago Cubs to get within two outs of a perfect game.
+Pinch-hitter Jimmy Qualls looped a single to left-centre in the ninth inning before Seaver retired Willie Smith on a foulout and Don Kessinger on a flyout.

 “I had every hitter doing what I wanted,” Seaver recalled in 1992.
 “Afterward, my wife was in tears and I remember saying to her: ‘Hey, I pitched a one-hit shutout with 10 strikeouts.
 What more could I ask for?’”